 Processing Trauma On Screen: The Polish Film School

 I’m talking about a very specific kind of trauma.
-I’m talking about the trauma of the Second World War, which has been an omnipresent element in Polish culture and everyday life throughout the last seventy years.
+I’m talking about the trauma of the Second World War, which has been an omnipresent element in Polish culture and everyday life throughout the last 70years.

 This trauma influenced all aspects of Polish life and its impact was enormous.
 It cannot be ignored or put aside as something that happened long ago or that is only relevant to historians and scholars.
 This trauma continues to affect us and our society – not only because it was a brutal war, but also because it has never been properly dealt with psychologically.* _

 The Polish Film School began in the 1960s.
-At this point Poland had already experienced a communist regime for over twenty years and the aesthetics created by this regime had become rooted in Polish culture (particularly in theatre, literature, painting and music).
+At this point, Poland had already experienced a communist regime for over 20years and the aesthetics created by this regime had become rooted in Polish culture (particularly in theatre, literature, painting and music).

 Polish Film Movements – Post-War Period